showman-sharma/BioHash_similarity_search/README.md

 ## Getting started
 This contains original and modified codes for Unsupervised similarity search using Biohashing, a novel Locality Sensitive Hashing technique where the hash function is a set of synapses of dimension higher than the output with Hebbian-like weight updation rule, a development over FlyHash.
 We tried to recognise similar numbers from MNIST data set.\
 A novel clustering algorithm has been derived from the mentioned training algorithm.
-We visualize the performace of this new clustering algorithm in contrast with K-means.
+We visualize the performace of this new clustering algorithm in contrast with K-means.\
+We also apply this clustering algorithm in fake news detection.